-Option income is recognized on an accrual basis in accordance with the substance of the relevant agreements.
+Option income is recognized on an accrual basis in accordance with the substance of the relevant agreements when it is probable that the Corporation will collect the consideration to which it will be entitled in exchange for the goods or services that will be transferred to the customer.
 Shares received under option agreements are valued at fair value which is determined at quoted market prices if the shares are quoted on an active market.
 If the market for the shares is not active, fair value is established by using a valuation technique.
 The fair value of these common shares was determined based on Black-Scholes option pricing model, after applying the discounts for lack of marketability due to the regulatory release period.
+Refer to note 14.